hafsah1976/React-Portfolio/README.md

 ### Contact

 If you want to get in touch with me, the "Contact" section features a contact form.
 Fill out your name, email address, and message, and I'll get back to you as soon as possible.
-The form doesn't necessarily work as I want it to , but it will surely ask you to enter your email address.
+The form doesn't necessarily work as I want it to, but it will surely ask you to enter your email address.

 ### Resume